How do I apply for Financial Aid?

 - The amount of aid you can receive for your lifetime has federally-determined limits.
 For additional information, please see the Calculating Pell Grant Lifetime Eligibility Used page.
 Also, log into the National Student Loan Data System for details about your limit, account, and financial aid history.

-- Beginning July 1, 2013, the length of time students will have access to subsidized loans is limited for new borrowers.
+- The length of time students will have access to subsidized loans is limited for new borrowers.
 Students cannot borrow more than 150% of a student’s program length.
 For example, students who enroll in a two-year degree program can only borrow loans for three years total.
-For more information, please visit http://tinyurl.com/LimitRule.
+For more information, please visit studentaid.edu.

 Can I use financial aid in the summer?